iancze/iancze.github.io/content/courses/astro589/lectures/05-interferometry/index.md

 Most of today's lecture will follow Chapters 2 and 3 of [Interferometry and Synthesis in Radio Astronomy](https://catalog.libraries.psu.edu/catalog/20789467) by Thompson, Moran, and Swenson.
 First, we will introduce a two-element interferometer and it's response to a point source.
 Then, we'll complexify this a bit to talk about an extended source (but still in 1D).
 Then, we'll move on to discuss intensity distributions and the visibility function in the general case and then derive the relationship between \\(I(l, m) \leftrightharpoons \mathcal{V}(u, v)\\).

+We'll first develop the geometry and math of this relationship for small fields of view, so that you understand the result, at least in an abstract manner.
+Then we'll spend the latter part of the course working through how a radio interferometer like the VLA or ALMA works to actually sample the visibility function.

+## R.A. and Dec

+Let's review our coordinates for images on the celestial sphere.

+Declination's the easier one, in my opinion.
+No matter where you are, if you move in declination, you move along a great circle (i.e., a circle that actually traces the circumference of the celestial sphere).
+We measure this in terms of 0 (celestial equator) to +90 degrees at the north celestial pole and -90 degrees at the southern celestial pole.
+You can split a degree into 60 arcminutes and an arcminute into 60 arcseconds.

+{{< figure src="celestial-sphere.jpg" link="https://skyandtelescope.org/wp-content/uploads/RA-Dec-wiki-Tom-RuenCC-BY-SA-3.0.jpg" caption="Credit: Sky and Telescope" >}}

+Right Ascension is the one that sometimes trips me up.
+Because the sky rotates, we have this system of marking it using sidereal *time*: 24 *hours* of right ascension, sometimes broken up into 60 *minutes*, and 60 *seconds*.
+Although they are still in multiples of 60, these *minutes* and *seconds* we use for right ascension do not have the same angular size as arcminutes and arcseconds (even if we are on the celestial equator).
+For example, let's say we have two points on the sky.

+    p1 = '00h42m00s', '+41d12m'
+    p2 = '00h42m01s', '+41d12m'

+Same declination, but their R.A. values differ by one second.
+Can anyone guess how many *arcseconds* separate these points?
+The answer is about 11.3 arcseconds.

+Usually, when we are talking about observing a smaller source (like a protoplanetary disk, or galaxy), we point in some direction towards that object and then define a small little postage stamp, commonly in units of \\(\Delta \delta \\) and \\(\Delta \alpha \cos \delta\\), in which case, the units describing the image are arcseconds.
+We're still talking about spherical astronomy though, so this isn't necessarily limited to small fields of view.
+We could have \\(\Delta \delta\\) be several degrees, for example.

+TODO: Figure: point relative to center, and then Delta directions coming off of it.

+### Direction cosines

+In a moment, we're going talk about the mechanics of interferometers observing the celestial sphere and how these relate to Fourier transforms.
+Before we talk about that, though, there's a concept I want to introduce while we're still talking about units for images.

+Practically speaking, most images we might make with ALMA or the VLA will have a small field of view (< 1 arcminute).
+In this regime, it simplifies a lot to talk about "flat" images, i.e., image planes that are tangent to the field center.
+In 1D, it would look like this

+{{< figure src="direction-cosine.png" caption="The concept of the direction cosine.
+Credit: Fig 3.3 TMS" >}}

+The direction cosines are
+$$
+l = \sin(\Delta \alpha \cos \delta)
+$$
+and
+$$
+m = \sin(\Delta \delta)
+$$
+relative to the phase center.
+You can see from the figure that it is the direction cosine that is actually tracking the position on the tangent plane, where we are defining our image.
+I know I just wrote down \\(\sin\\) but I called these direction cosines.
+The term comes about from the way you'd set up the problem in two dimensions, where you might use cosine of the complementary angle instead, but it's just a matter of convention.

+Because they are outputs from trigonometric functions, they are technically unitless.
+Though l and m are technically unitless and measures of *linear* distance, for small angular extent, they could also be considered to have units of radians.
+So it will be common that we refer to
+$$
+l = \sin(\Delta \alpha \cos \delta) \approx \Delta \alpha \cos \delta
+$$
+and
+$$
+m = \sin(\Delta \delta) \approx \Delta \delta.
+$$

+This probably sounds pointless, since we just arrived back at the same units we started with.
+Hopefully the reasons why we might wish to use these units will become apparent after we cover more about the interferometer.
+And remember that you can always *exactly* convert from direction cosine back to angular usits (e.g. \\(\Delta \alpha \cos \delta\\)) by doing \\(\sin^{-1}\\), it's just that for most small angles we'll be dealing with, this operation is essentially an identity function.
+All of this goes out the window when we consider wide-field imaging (which we won't have time to talk about in this course, though you might consider as a topic for a course project).

+---

 ## Introduction to a 2-element interferometer

 Consider this geometric situation